OpenZeppelin/Event-Scanner/README.md

 - **Historical replay** – scan block ranges.
 - **Live subscriptions** – stay up to date with latest blocks via WebSocket or IPC transports.
 - **Hybrid flow** – automatically transition from historical catch-up into streaming mode.
-- **Composable filters** – register one or many contract + event signature pairs with their own callbacks.
+- **Composable filters** – register one or many contract + event signature pairs with their own event streams.
 - **No database** – processing happens in-memory; persistence is left to the host application.

 ---